italia/spid-cie-oidc-docs/docs/en/trust_marks.rst

       - String.
 Specifies if the Entity belongs to the Italian Public Administration or the private sector (**public** or **private**)
       - |spid-icon| |cieid-icon|
     * - **id_code**
       - String.
 Identification code of the Organization.
-Depending on the organization type, it must be indicated an IPA code (for the public organization type) or the VAT number (for the private type).
+Depending on the Organization type, it must be indicated an IPA code (for the public Organization type) or the VAT number (for the private type).
       - |spid-icon| |cieid-icon|
     * - **email**
       - String.
-Institutional e-mail or PEC of the organization.
+Institutional e-mail or PEC of the Organization.
       - |spid-icon| |cieid-icon|
     * - **organization_name**
       - String.
 The complete name of the service-supplying Entity.
       - |spid-icon| |cieid-icon|

 .. warning::
-  In case of CIEid, the public organizations that have not only the **IPA code**, but also a **unique AOO code**, MUST include this latter one in the claim **id_code**, in the format *<IPA_code>-<AOO_code>*.
+  In case of CIEid, the public Organizations that have not only the **IPA code**, but also a **unique AOO code**, MUST include this latter one in the claim **id_code**, in the format *<IPA_code>-<AOO_code>*.
-  Furthermore, the value in the claim **exp** MUST NOT be greater than the duration of the specific conventions/agreements concluded in the onboarding process, between the MinInterno and the organizations that receive the TM.
+  Furthermore, the value in the claim **exp** MUST NOT be greater than the duration of the specific conventions/agreements concluded in the onboarding process, between the MinInterno and the Organizations that receive the TM.